-The Constitution of Bangladesh demands of the State the fundamental responsibility to ensure the right to social security for all deserving people (Article 15-D).
-Such constitutional provision creates a special moral obligation for the Honourable Parliamentarians to strive for strengthening the social security system of the country.
-Parliamentarians are involved in issues of social protection not only by their roles in passing relevant legislature and budget bills, but also by their oversight functions in delivery of social benefits at the grassroots level.
+The constitution of Bangladesh provides for fundamental responsibility of the state to attain the right to social security for deserving people (Article 15-D).
+Such constitutional provision creates special moral obligation for honourable parliamentarians to strive for strengthening social protection system of the country.
+They are involved in issues of social protection not only by their roles in passing relevant legislature and budget bills, but also by their oversight functions in delivery of social benefits at the grassroot level.

-The Honourable Members of Parliament, having significant roles in shaping the social protection of the country, need to be oriented on the National Social Security Strategy (NSSS) of Bangladesh, which was approved by the Cabinet in 2015.
-The Cabinet Division, being in charge of rolling out the NSSS, organized orientation workshops on the NSSS for the Parliamentarians in October and December 2016.
-The Members of Parliament (MPs) while being briefed on salient features of the NSSS also made valuable recommendations on implementation of the strategy.
-The present report contains the proceedings of the workshops, summarizing important points and recommendations as made by the participants.
+The honourable members of parliament having significant roles in shaping the social protection of the country need to be oriented on the National Social Security Strategy (NSSS) which was approved by the Cabinet in 2015.
+The Cabinet Division being in charge of rolling out the NSSS, organized an orientation workshop on it for the parliamentarians in October and December 2016.
+The members of parliament (MPs) while being briefed on salient features of the NSSS also made valuable recommendations on implementation of the strategy.
+The present report mainly contains the proceedings of the workshop summarizing important points and recommendations as made by the participants.

-The workshops were organized for separate groups of MPs in three days.
-In a first spell, two workshops took place on 2 and 4 October 2016, with a third workshop held on 6 December 2016.
-Each workshop was attended by around 50 MPs along with senior officials of the Parliament Secretariat, the Cabinet Division and the GED (Annexure-1).
+The workshop was organized for separate groups of MPs in three days.
+In the first spell, the workshops took place on 2 and 4 October 2016, while the second spell of the workshop was held on 6 December 2016.
+Each workshop was attended by around 50 MPs along with senior officials of the Parliament Secretariat, Cabinet Division and the GED (Annexure-1).
 The workshop of each day commenced with a short opening session followed by discussion by the MPs and then a closing session.

-The MPs have a vital role to play in establishing a modern social protection system in the country.
-Therefore, the NSSS or the relevant Government circulars should clearly define what will be the specific responsibilities of the MPs, especially with regard to the allowances for widows, old age, persons with disabilities, etc.
+The MPs have a vital role in establishing modern social protection system in the country.
+Therefore, the NSSS or the relevant government circulars should clearly define what will be the specific responsibilities of the MPs, especially with regard to the allowances for widows, old age, disabled etc.